isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

 and act in alignment with our beliefs</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 1 Week 7</p>
+<p>Term 1 Week 5</p>
 </td>
 </tr>
 </tbody>
 </table>
 <h3>eTeens&nbsp;Programme&nbsp;</h3>
-<p>8. eTeens is a programme developed by Health Promotion Board, in collaboration
+<p>8. eTeens is a programme that was developed by Health Promotion Board,
-with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 <p>9.
 Students are taught skills such as decision-making, assertiveness and
 negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
-Abstinence and upholding family values are the key messages</p>
+Abstinence and upholding family values are the key messages.</p>
 <p></p>
-<p><strong>At Yuan Ching Secondary School, the&nbsp;<em>eTeens</em>&nbsp;programme will be implemented as follows in 2025:</strong>
+<p><strong>At Yuan Ching Secondary School, the&nbsp;<em>eTeens</em>&nbsp;programme will be implemented as follows in 2026:</strong>
 </p>
 <table style="minWidth: 75px">
 <colgroup>